LTAD

 There exist eight major stages:

-1 Active Start (M, F 0-6) – Teaches fundamental movements and makes physical activity a fun, daily routine.
+1. Active Start (M/F 0-6) – Teaches fundamental movements and makes physical activity a fun, daily routine.

-2 FUNdamentals (M 6-9, F 6-8) – Begins teaching the ABCs and overall skill development, including badminton-specific skills.
+2. FUNdamentals (M 6-9, F 6-8) – Begins the development of badminton-specific skills.

-3 Learn to Train (M 9-12, F 8-11) – Develops fundamental badminton skills and physical literacy.
+3. Learn to Train (M 9-12, F 8-11) – Develop fundamental badminton and physical literacy.

-4 Train to Train (M 12-16, F 11-15) – Focuses on major fitness development with an emphasis on aerobic development at the onset of the growth spurt.
+4. Train to Train (M 12-16, F 11-15) – Focuses on major fitness development with an emphasis on aerobic development at the onset of the growth spurt.

-5 Train to Compete (M 16-19, F 15-18) – Enhances performance based on the discipline preference (singles, doubles or mixed) of the individual.
+5. Train to Compete (M 16-19, F 15-18) – Enhances performance based on the discipline preference (singles, doubles or mixed) of the individual.

-The 10 Year Rule
+The 10-Year Rule

 More information about the LTAD can be found at the Coaching Manitoba Resource Centre.